Academic Presentation: Acceptance and Commitment Therapy for Chronic Headache Pain

 Gretchen Meyer, a traditional psychology junior, came to the presentation to learn about a different kind of therapy.
 “It’s nice to come and see what your professors are interested in out of the classroom setting.”

-Dr. Decker’s research on ACT was part of his dissertation for the Doctor of Philosophy degree in Clinical Psychology that he attained from Western Michigan University.
-He also holds a Master of Arts degree in Clinical Psychology from Ball State University.
+Professor Decker’s research on ACT was part of his dissertation towards a Doctorate of Philosophy degree in Clinical Psychology that he is currently working towards from Western Michigan University.
+He holds a Master of Arts degree in Clinical Psychology from Ball State University.

 OCU’s next academic presentation will take place on Wednesday, March 6th at 4:30 p.m. in the Science and Logistics Center, Rooms 102/104.